Trust is harder than it used to be.

 Why Trust Feels Unsafe

 Trust rarely disappears all at once.
-More often it erodes slowly through experiences where authority proved unreliable—relationships that disappointed, institutions that failed, or leadership that did not protect the people who depended on it.
+More often it fades slowly through experiences where authority proved unreliable—relationships that disappointed, institutions that failed, or leadership that did not protect the people who depended on it.

 Trust Breaks Down